abhijeetbanerjee1/Intro_to_AI/Sentiment Analysis/Readme.md

 Data Cleaning:
 Using regular expression to remove tags e.g. "@some_user", links form extracted tweets, numbers in the tweets.
 Converting all words to lower case.
-Converting words into its base form(Lemmatization) using WordNetLemmatizer().
+Converting words into its base form(Lemmatization) using 'WordNetLemmatizer()'.
 Removing stop words.

 Building a Sentiment Analyzer Engine:
 Using the library TextBlob to find the sentiment of the tweets.
 Using the "sentiment" function of the TextBlob library to get the "polarity".
 Polarity lies between -1 to +1.
-The get_polarity() is used to get the polarity of each tweet and the depending upon the polarity value the tweet can be placed in any one of the 7 review category.
+The 'get_polarity()' funtion is used to get the polarity of each tweet and the depending upon the polarity value the tweet can be placed in any one of the 7 review category.

 Visualizing Results:
 Using a pie chart to conclude the results about the sentiment of the tweets with a quick glance.